 - Symptomatic men with total T levels lower than 12 nmol/l should be treated with T therapy

 - A trial of T therapy in symptomatic men with total T levels higher than 12 nmol/l can be considered based upon clinical presentation.

-i.e. if a Testosterone specialist such as myself feels that the clinical picture fits with testosterone deficiency, then a trial is justified
+i.e. if a Testosterone specialist such as the doctors at Leger Clinic feel that the clinical picture fits with testosterone deficiency, then a trial is justified